 Are treatments expensive, and how long will they take to work?

-When treating hyperpigmentation on buttocks using high-quality and premium kojic soaps like Nasola Original Kojic Acid Skin Brightening Soap, you can expect to spend anywhere from $12.95 to $15.95.
+When treating hyperpigmentation on buttocks using high-quality and premium kojic acid products from Nasola, you can expect to spend anywhere from $35.00 to $50.00.

-Be wary of cheap kojic acid soaps in the market with substandard ingredients and no certifications to use safety records.
+Be wary of cheap kojic acid soaps, lotions and creams in the market with substandard ingredients and no certifications to use safety records.

 Generally, results are seen in six to eight weeks, although this may vary for each individual.
-It’s vital to use Nasola Original Kojic Acid Skin Brightening Soap regularly!
+It’s vital to use the product regularly.

 Many users have reported seeing positive effects within few weeks, while others have seen results within 2 to 3 months.